 I first cut my plastic out to the shape of my snowflake, and then I followed the lines with my craft knife.
 It didn't cut all the way through in most places, so it was just scoring the pattern.

 I cut out 5 snowflakes.
 3 Large ones and two slightly smaller ones out of some thicker plastic.
 The thicker plastic ended up having to be cut out mostly with a scissors.
 It didn't work well to score it and then snap it off with the thicker plastic.
-When they were all cut out, I layed them on a foil lined cookie sheet and popped them in a 350 degree oven for 2 minutes.
-If they are curled up, leave them in the oven for another minute before pulling them out.
+When they were all cut out, I laid them on a foil lined cookie sheet and popped them in a 350 degree oven for 2 minutes.
+If they are still curled up, leave them in the oven for another minute before pulling them out.

 The snowflakes all shrunk a ton--almost 1/4 the original size.
 The snowflakes cut out of the thicker plastic didn't shrink uniformly and ended up all wonky.
 But the three larger snowflakes turned out great!
-I was worried that the intricate cuts would curl up or something would go catastrophically wrong, but for the most part they turned out perfectly.
-If you don't want to waste your time cutting out flakes that shrink up crooked, you might want to test shrink some of your plastic to see how it goes.
+I was worried that the intricate cuts would curl up or something would go catastrophically wrong, but for the most part, they turned out perfectly.
+If you don't want to waste your time cutting out flakes that shrink up crooked, you might want to test shrink some of your recycled plastic to see how it goes.